GabeScott/standard-works-vault/General Conference/1984 October - The Gospel and the Church.md

 May each of us continue to learn and apply the eternal principles of the gospel, utilizing fully and appropriately the resources of the divine, restored Church.

-In the words of the Nephite leader Pahoran “May [we] rejoice in the great privilege of our church, and in the cause of our Redeemer and our God.”
-(Alma 61:14.)
+In the words of the Nephite leader Pahoran “May \[we\] rejoice in the great privilege of our church, and in the cause of our Redeemer and our God.” ([[Alma 61.14|Alma 61:14]].)
 In the name of Jesus Christ, amen.